miyamok/reentrancy/README.md

 As the condition <code>balance[msg.sender] != 0</code> is still satisfied, the jar contract again sends 1 ETH to the attacker, and it repeats until the ETH asset balance of the victim goes less than 1 ETH.

 ### Problem analysis

-Jar sends money to an arbitrary address, that means, anybody who makes a deposit.
-Here, there is a possibility of its sending money to an unknown smart contract rather than an EOA (externally owned account).
-The prerequisite for successful withdrawal is that the balance <code>balance[msg.sender]</code> is positive.
-As the balance is not changed before the actual money transfer, the prerequisite is samely satisfied in case of a reentrancy, hence it repeatedly sends money.
+An arbitrary address can make a deposit, calling to <code>Jar.deposit()</code> with sending money to deposit.
+As <code>Jar</code> pays back money exactly to the depositor, there is a possibility of its sending money back to a smart contract rather than an EOA (externally owned account).
+The prerequisite for a successful withdrawal is that the balance <code>balance[msg.sender]</code> is positive.
+In the function <code>withdraw()</code>, the balance is set to be 0 after the actual money transfer, the prerequisite is samely satisfied in case of a reentrancy, hence it repeatedly sends money.
 After the attacker stops the process, the the whole transaction will successfully be over without causing a revert; it just assigns <code>0</code> to <code>balance[msg.sender]</code> after all transfers were done.

 Based on the above observation, our static program analyzer should issue a warning on a potential vulnerability due to the reentrancy attack, when there is a function which makes a money transfer such as: